 CanCURE Advisory Board

-Community-based research coordinator, Coalition des organismes communautaires québécois de lutte contre le VIH/sida (COCQ-SIDA)
+The Coalition des organismes communautaires québécois de lutte contre le VIH/sida (COCQ-SIDA), regroups 36 community-based organizations involved in the fight against HIV/AIDS throughout Quebec.

 Community Research Consultant